Epidemiology (Community): Plot

-Rich explains that the zombies are suffering from a rabies-like illness and will suffer brain damage and death within six hours.
-Annie and Rich suggest lowering the building temperature to lower the zombies' fever and kill the virus.
-However, the thermostat is outside with the zombies.
+Rich explains that the "zombies", who are actually still living people, are suffering from a rabies-like illness and will suffer brain damage and death within six hours.
+Annie and Rich suggest lowering the building temperature to lower the "zombies'" fever and kill the virus.
+However, the thermostat is outside with the "zombies".
 Rich emphasizes that everyone disclose whether they were bitten, even though he and Britta have covered up their bites.
-When they begin exhibiting symptoms, Chang (Ken Jeong) throws an ice skate at them to knock them out but ends up breaking a window, allowing the zombies to surge in and grab Annie.
+When they begin exhibiting symptoms, Chang (Ken Jeong) throws an ice skate at them to knock them out but ends up breaking a window, allowing the "zombies" to surge in and grab Annie.

 The group flees the study room and splits up.
 Shirley (Yvette Nicole Brown) and Chang escape to a nearby bathroom, where they share a passionate moment and have sex.
 Jeff, Troy, and Abed get to the library's basement, where they spot a window.
-Jeff, not wanting his expensive suit to get dirty by going through the window, opens a door instead, letting in the zombies from the other side and getting overpowered.
+Jeff, not wanting his expensive suit to get dirty by going through the window, opens a door instead, letting in the "zombies" from the other side and getting overpowered.
 Abed encourages Troy to "be the first black man to make it to the end" and sacrifices himself, allowing Troy to escape through the window.

 Once outside, Troy forcibly takes the keys from Dean Pelton and reenters the building to get to the thermostat.
 Abed, Britta, and Shirley bite Troy, but he is able to reach the thermostat before being affected.
 After the air conditioning comes on, everyone is healed.
 The army arrives to "disinfect" the building and ensure that the dean is the "only witness."
 Upon discovering those inside are uninfected, they opt to erase everyone's memories.
 In the aftermath, the party-goers assume the drinks were roofied.
 George Takei ends the episode with a voice over, and recording a voicemail greeting for someone named Kevin.

 In the end tag, Troy listens to a voicemail message from Chang sent moments before he is infected, bragging that he and Shirley "totally did it."
 Troy wonders aloud why Chang called him.